-This section shows the custom data you’ve added to the chat.
-This could show the contents of your Contact's shopping basket, for example, or any JSON data structure.
+This section shows the custom data you’ve added to the conversation.
+This could show the contents of your contact’s shopping basket, for example, or any JSON data structure.

-It can be useful to add notes to a Conversation, for example as a reminder to address the Contact in a specific manner.
+It can be useful to add notes to a conversation, for example to provide information for the handover to another operator.
 You can add multiple notes, as well as edit and delete them.
 This also applies to conversations not assigned to you.

 This section shows a chronological list of notifications relevant to you, giving you a quick overview of recent activity on your account.

-Besides Conversations, Contacts constitute your Message Center’s second main pillar.
-This view here gives you an overview of all your Contacts.
-When you click one, you see a view of her separate running Conversations, as well as a more extended profile with known information points.
+Besides conversations, contacts constitute your Message Center’s second main pillar.
+This view here gives you an overview of all your contacts.

 When entering the Message Center, check your Online∕Away status in the bottom left corner.